 Growing team (30-50 employees, dedicated recruiter or HR manager): At this size, you likely need both sourcing and structured applicant tracking.
 Pin’s Professional plan ($149/mo) combined with your existing ATS is the most cost-effective path.
 If you don’t have an ATS yet and want everything in one bill, Workable ($299/mo) covers the ATS side but won’t replace what Pin does for sourcing.

-The common mistake?
-Buying an ATS first and wondering why your pipeline is empty.
+Buying an ATS first - then wondering why the pipeline is empty - is the most common mistake small businesses make.
 An ATS manages candidates who come to you.
-When 89% of small businesses report finding "few or no" qualified applicants, the problem isn't managing applicants - it's finding them in the first place.
+With 89% of small businesses reporting “few or no” qualified applicants, the real problem is candidate discovery, not pipeline management.

 Frequently Asked Questions

-What is the best AI recruiting tool for small businesses?
+What is the best AI recruiting software for small businesses?

-How much do AI recruiting tools cost for small teams?
+How much does AI recruiting software cost for small teams?

 Do I need an ATS or an AI sourcing tool?